 Bringing It All Together

-A real estate team is a fantastic way for successful agents to scale up their business and for new real estate agents to break into the industry and learn from seasoned pros.
+Building a real estate team is a fantastic way for successful agents to scale up their business and for new agents to break into the industry and learn from seasoned pros.
 Are you a part of a real estate team?
-What advice would you give to agents considering starting up a squad?
+What advice would you give to agents wondering how to start up a squad?
 Tell us in the comments below.